 Not long afterward, I was speaking at one of the nation’s great churches.
 While touring their expansive complex, I experienced a piteous recurrence of a character weakness I thought I’d overcome years before.

 I used to feel threatened when I heard, read of or visited the scene of a great move of God.
 Intimidation would take over.

 Years ago, I experienced a deliverance from this sorry state of mind, and I became genuinely happy to see God doing great things wherever I found them.
 That is, until that day in that church.

 I wanted to rejoice in such health and blessing.
 Instead, I reeled under a vicious assault on a point of pride I hadn’t recognized until then.

-It didn't overcome me, but I was repulsed by the fact that so vile a spirit of jealousy could even momentarily taunt my soul.
-It's no delight to reveal these things--except that I can do so with an honest heart freshly freed through confession of my sin to God.
+It didn’t overcome me, but I was repulsed by the face that so vile a spirit of jealously could even momentarily taunt my soul.
+It’s no delight to reveal these things—except that I can do so with an honest heart freshly freed through confession of my sin to God.